Who is Godzilla? And How to Draw Godzilla

 This version of Godzilla has changed very slightly across these movies, but the overall design stayed the same within these 4 movies.
 The largest notable change was his spikes were much more flower-like in the more recent films as opposed to being mountain-like shapes.
 Also, he seems to have slimmed down a bit from the first appearace.
 I think this is due to Godzilla being much more mobile and athletic in his 2024 outing.
 In 2024 Godzilla was actually shown physically running, so the series is becoming more playful and less realistic.

 Every Godzilla has had some sort of real animal traits incorporated into their design, but this one, I feel, is more animal-like than any other version.
-The original godzilla design was losely designed with a dog’s head in mind.
-Legendary godzilla takes direct influence from reptiles like monitor lizards and crocodiles.
+The original Godzilla design was loosely designed with a dog’s head in mind.
+Legendary Godzilla takes direct influence from reptiles like monitor lizards and crocodiles.
 The head, in particular, is very similar to a monitor lizard.

 Godzilla Drawing Process